TrueBlocks/tokenomics/explorations/difficulty/README.md

 # Using this repo

-These instructions assume you have RStudio installed on your machine and that your command line is currently in the folder containing this README file.
+These instructions assume that you've cloned this repo, you have RStudio installed on your machine, and that your command line is currently in the folder containing this README file (./explorations/difficuly).

-First, download the data to the local folder (copy the following as a single line):
+First, download the data to the current folder (copy the following as a single line):

 ```
 curl --output difficulty.csv.gz https://gateway.pinata.cloud/ipfs/QmdmkCJ7iRbmSLJzhEq3Cg6cPQj3oFStvAoE3G1rbhgmUw
 ```

-Unzip the downloaded file:
+Next, unzip the downloaded file:

 ```
 gunzip difficulty.csv.gz
 ```

-Move it to its correct location:
+Next, move the data to where it belongs:

 ```
 mkdir -p store/difficulty/
 mv difficulty.csv store/difficulty
 ```

-Open the R script:
+Finally, open the R script:

 ```
 open difficulty.R